actionsflow/actionsflow/docs/faqs.md

 ## 7. `argument list too long` Error

 You may see this error [`OCI runtime exec failed: exec failed: container_linux.go:370: starting container process caused: argument list too long: unknown`](https://github.com/actionsflow/actionsflow/issues/4) when running `act`.
 This is because your built workflow file is too large for [`act`](https://github.com/nektos/act) to handle.
-There are sevaral ways you can do:
+There are several ways you can do:

 1. Reducing your outputs using [`on.<trigger>.config.filterOutputs`](./workflow.md#ontriggerconfigfilteroutputs).
 For example: